North East Backcountry Discovery Route

 Segments of this route can be ridden two-up for those experienced in riding off-highway with a passenger and luggage.
 However, we strongly advise against riding the Class 4 and other technical sections of this route two-up.

 Yes.
 There are gates and/or barricades along the route – especially in early spring and late fall when seasonal roads are closed.
 In spring and early summer there may also be temporary closures when towns are repairing washouts and other road hazards.
 Check the BDR website for route updates before you go.
+Various bypass tracks are included in the .gpx file to help riders bypass these seasonal closures.

 Please abide by posted road closure signs.
 Ignoring these signs is a sure-fire way of getting a road closed for good.
 That said, sometimes locals will post unofficial “road closed” signs on public roads for their own personal reasons.
 Additionally, a town may not have removed a “closed” sign from a seasonal road – even though the sign right next to it clearly displays the open/closed dates.
 In these cases, use your best judgment – if in doubt navigate around the closed road and report it to BDR.
 And please remember never to engage in arguments with local land owners.